trinitytakei/ping-speed/README.md

 When the user clicks the "Start Pinging!" button, the application sends a request to the server every second and displays the roundtrip time in milliseconds.

-How could we implement this tool using the Hotwire framework, using the least possible amount of custom Javascript?
+How could we implement this tool with Hotwire, using the least possible amount of custom Javascript?

 ## Solution